Frequently Asked Questions

 (wisdom of generations past).

-Tradition helps us to interpret Scripture; lets us share experiences of early Christians and believers of every era; preserves hymns, prayers, etc., that keep our faith alive; strengthens our faith.
-Through its continuity and consistency, tradition helps preserve essential truths through liturgy.
+Tradition helps us to interpret Scripture.
+It lets us share experiences of early Christians and believers of every era by preserving hymns, prayers, and rituals, that strengthen our faith and keep it alive.
+Through its continuity and consistency, our Tradition helps preserve essential truths.

 The Book of Common Prayer tells us that private worship is not always adequate; religion is a fellowship.
 You relate to the whole church through your parish, your local church community.
 Being with a community of believers inspires us, nurtures us, encourages us, and comforts us.

-What key terms and basic definitions help define our faith?
+What are key terms to help describe and define our faith?

 God the Father: infinite, omnipotent, good.